 Kaposi's sarcoma has been reported to occur in patients receiving corticosteroid therapy, most often for chronic conditions.
 Discontinuation of corticosteroids may result in clinical improvement.

 As sodium retention with resultant edema and potassium loss may occur in patients receiving corticosteroids, these agents should be used with caution in patients with congestive heart failure, hypertension, or renal insufficiency.

-Steroids should be used in caution in active or latent peptic ulcer, diverticulitis, fresh intestinal anastomoses, and non-specific ulcerative colitis, since they may increase the risk of a perforation.
+Steroids should be used with caution in active or latent peptic ulcers, diverticulitis, fresh intestinal anastomoses, and non-specific ulcerative colitis, since they may increase the risk of a perforation.